 Through the CTPF, DOS/CT designs and manages $515 million in foreign assistance programs that help partner countries build law enforcement and judicial capabilities to mitigate attacks; disrupt terrorist transit; and arrest, investigate, prosecute, and incarcerate terrorists in accordance with the rule of law.
 DOS/CT also uses CTPF funding to build partnerships with civil society to counter radicalization and recruitment to violent extremism.
 This work is highly sensitive, complex, and shaped by local context.
 DOS/CT, therefore, seeks to develop consistent monitoring processes across the CTPF portfolio to evaluate program strategy, efficacy, and impact.

-Through the Phased Evaluation Services contract, Resonance delivers monitoring and evaluation (M&E) services for DOS/CT’s CTPF programs.
-Resonance’s CTPF M&E team conducts real-time evaluations while simultaneously building the capacity of CTPF program teams for ongoing program monitoring.
-We take a flexible, adaptive, and client-oriented approach to help inform DOS/CT decision-making around allocating resources across the CTPF portfolio, implementing counterterrorism programming, and designing future CTPF programs.
+Through the Phased Evaluation Services contract, Resonance delivered monitoring and evaluation (M&E) services for DOS/CT’s CTPF programs.
+Resonance’s CTPF M&E team conducted real-time evaluations while simultaneously building the capacity of CTPF program teams for ongoing program monitoring.
+We took a flexible, adaptive, and client-oriented approach to help inform DOS/CT decision-making around allocating resources across the CTPF portfolio, implementing counterterrorism programming, and designing future CTPF programs.

-Resonance leads the following under the Phased Evaluation Services contract:
+Resonance led the following under the Phased Evaluation Services contract:

 Photo: CTPF-funded Tactical Medical training exercise in Tunis, Tunisia, April 2019.
 (Photo credit: Jennifer Gauck).